kumar045/mdfileviewer/Module 3 Part B.md

 **Estimated time needed:** 45 minutes

 Welcome to the hands-on lab for **Securing Web Applications with Web Security Scanner**.
-In this lab, you will identified the vulnerability using a Web Security Scanner scan.
+In this lab, you will scan the vulnerability using a Web Security Scanner scan.

 # Common Steps: